-While not specifically identifying itself as a holiday movie, Security, with its ubiquitous snow and setting (a Wal-Mart-esque store) certainly display imagery consistent with the season.
-Peter Kurth plays a security guard for this box store.
-In the early portions of the film we see this character going about his dutiessilent patrols around the store, interrupted by silent cigarette and food breaks in his dank office in the back of the building.
+While not specifically identifying itself as a holiday movie, Security, with its ubiquitous snow and Walmart-esque setting certainly displays imagery suggestive of the season.
+Peter Kurth, a security guard for this supermarket, goes about his dutiessilent patrols, interrupted by silent cigarette and food breaks in his dank office in the back of the building.
 The time does come for action though.
 A young, pretty woman is caught shoplifting.
 Our man does his job and stops her, but from here the story becomes more human, more gray.
-What is right or wrong is less clear as our security guard must juggle duty with compassion and perhaps…longing?
+What is right or wrong is less clear as our security guard juggles duty with compassion and perhaps…longing?

-The leads, Peter Kurth, playing a tough no-nonsense type just trying to do his job, soul-crushing job though it may be, and Susanna Rozkosny as the shoplifting woman, do excellent work playing off each other.
+Peter Kurthand Susanna Rozkosny, playing a tough no-nonsense type just trying to do his job (soul-crushing though it may be) and a shoplifting woman respectively, do excellent work playing off each other.
 They beautifully extract a lot of complexity out of brief interactions.
-Lars Henning, the director does a very professional job as well, truly achieving that invisible style that used to be so prized in film work, where one does not aspire to flashiness, but in simply immersing your audience into the story in such a way that they forget about the films direction.
+Lars Henning, the director does a very professional job as well, truly achieving that invisible style that used to be so prized in film work, where one does not aspire to flashiness, but in simply immersing your audience into the story in such a way that they forget about the film’s direction.

 While a little long, Security is the kind of film that is confident in what it wants to achieve.
 It does not reach for too much, and ultimately leaves you in quiet contemplation long after it is over.
 Please enjoy this, our last film pick of the year.
 Check in next week again as we compile our top ten list of films we reviewed in 2008!